-Comfortable seating and keeping warm
+Comfortable seating and keeping warm outdoor

-Show off your hosting skills
+Show off your cinema hosting skills

 Drinks and snacks

-Create a party atmosphere
+Create an outdoor cinema party atmosphere

 Keep decorations simple, as the garden and lights will do most of the work, however, bunting strung from tree to tree or along a fence or wall always looks good.

-Lighting is key
+Lighting is key for a garden cinema

 Show off your garden at its best